mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 In the first line of the `loop()` function, right after the first opening brace `{`, insert the following line of code: `delay(500)`.
 This will make the sketch wait briefly before printing the next temperature reading and make it easier to read.

+  * Upload the sketch to the Mayfly by clicking the `Upload` button, hold `Crtl+U` or select `Sketch > Upload` from the menu
+  * Open the Serial Monitor by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu
+  * Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`"

 When you are finished, you can close the Arduino window and select `No` when asked to save the file.

 ### Continuous Temperature Logging Code

 Finally, this is the part where we get to the real world application of the Continuous Temperature Logger.
+Make sure that you have followed the steps for setting the real-time clock and have inserted the micro-SD card into the slot provided.

 **NOTE:** While it may appear to be a lot more code and more complex, there is very little you will have to change to get this running.
-The hard part has been done and you only need to add in your sensor address and configure the data header for the file that is saved to the SD card.
+The hard part has been done and you only need to configure the data header if you plan to upload your data to MonitorMyWatershed.org.

 The sketch for the Continuous Temperature Logger is currently set up to cycle through the following operations at one minute intervals: